-Launched on the 24th of September 2019 on the margins of the United Nations General Assemby in New York, the Organised Crime Index is informed by a baseline assessment that identifies the availability, quality and relevance of continental data, as well as priority data gaps.
+Launched on 24 September 2019 on the margins of the United Nations General Assembly in New York, the Organised Crime Index is informed by a baseline assessment that identifies the availability, quality and relevance of continental data, as well as priority data gaps.

-The Index is an interactive platform on the ENACT website.
-It will be complemented by a flagship annual report, which will be used to sensitise policy makers.
+The index is an interactive platform on the ENACT website.
+It is complemented by a flagship biennial report, which will be used to sensitise policymakers.

 Based on open-source research and analysis, and supplemented and nuanced by expert assessment, the Organised Crime Index scores for each country in Africa reflect two dimensions:

 For each country, scores for each of the index’s constituent indicators have been assigned on a scale of 1-10 and justified based on the data collected and expert knowledge.

 Scores for the 10 criminal markets included in the index are based on an assessment of the value, prevalence and non-monetary impacts of the market.
 Prevalence is defined as the degree of pervasiveness of any activity related to the criminal market, from production to transport and use.

 Criminal market scores consider a number of different factors, including the volume of the illicit commodity being trafficked; the number and nature of individuals involved, both the victims and perpetrators; the location of illicit flows and the geographic concentration of the illicit market; the extent to which the market breeds violence; the renewability or scarcity of a commodity; and the monetary value of the market.